 - Where do you want to offer your services?

-You need these data to come up with ideas for names, words and symbols that can be linked to your brand.
+You need this data to come up with ideas for names, words and symbols that can be linked to your brand.
 Furthermore, this analysis will help you better understand your typical customer and preferences.

 2. Analyze your competitors